 The City continues to work on its long-range plan to maintain its infrastructure.
 The City called for a general obligation bond election in May 2013 in the amount of \$45,000,000 which passed overwhelmingly.
 Proceeds from these bonds were used for water and sewer infrastructure improvements.
 At the same time a small low interest \$2,900,000 Certificates of Obligation issue was made through the Texas Water Development Board.
 Both bonds will be paid for out of utility system revenues.
 With the payoff of earlier debt issues, it was not necessary to raise utility rates to fund this new debt.
 Likewise a \$9,750,000 bond election for street construction and repair was approved in 2017 and those projects have been completed.
 In May of 2021, the City issued \$43,855,000 in Combination Tax and Surplus Revenue Certificates of Obligation to fund Phase One construction of a new wastewater treatment plant.
 These bonds will be paid for out of utility system revenue and tax revenue.
-It is expected that additional bonds will be issued in 2024 for Phase Two of the new wastewater treatment plant project.
+Additional bonds were issued in 2024 in the amount of \$42,720,000 for Phase Two of the new wastewater treatment plant project.
 Also, the City used the Federal American Rescue Plan funding to install water transmission lines around Loop 286 to aid in industrial recruitment as well as providing a second water line connection to certain areas of town.

-The City also continues to expand its effort in law enforcement related area.
+The City also continues to expand its effort in law enforcement related areas.
 Programs in this effort include the Auto Theft Task Force and Justice Assistance Grants for needed equipment.

 From a development standpoint, the City has taken several steps.
 Reentry into the State of Texas Main Street Program has channeled additional funds for revitalization of existing structures and businesses.
 The City continues to work closely with the Paris Economic Development Corporation to attract new business to Paris and to support existing businesses as well.
 Working with the Chamber of Commerce, the City is effectively using the civic center to attract people and business to Paris.
 A major renovation of the civic center was recently competed.
 City officials are also closely working with Keep Paris Beautiful, Inc. to promote and improve the City.
 The Historic Preservation Committee is working with local property owners to maintain the historical character of the City.
 The City also implemented a new incentive program to encourage residential housing construction.
 The City, PEDC, and the Chamber of Commerce recently worked together to develop a common branding strategy to emphasize our unity in economic development and other areas.
+In a joint public-private partnership the City and Paris Texas Pickleball joined forces to construct and maintain eight pickleball courts located at the City Sports Complex.